econia-labs/emojicoin-dot-fun/README.md

 Now you can make a PR to merge main to production with the `merge-main-to-prod` branch!

+### `fallback` branch

+The `fallback` branch is intended to follow the `production` branch by a commit during indexer stack updates: whenever indexer stack changes merge to `production`, frontend deployments can be temporarily pointed at the `fallback` stack to prevent any downtime in the case of a `production` stack deployment failure or for in-place stack upgrades that result temporary outages.

+For the purposes of indexer stack management, `production` only *needs* to be merged into `fallback` just before indexer changes land in `production`, nevertheless it is best practice to merge from `production` into `fallback` on a regular cadence.

 ### Environment variables

 You can set in Vercel project settings the production branch.
 By default, this